-After our call, I'll begin putting together the final design proposal.
+After our call, I’ll begin putting together the final design proposal.
 This will include a floorplan of the space with sourced items marked for you to arrange upon receipt, a list of item sources so you can purchase, and a full room design (typically four board).
-This takes approximately one week.
+This takes approximately two to four weeks.

 5. Final Design Proposal

 Once the design is complete, we meet again via Hangouts and I share the design with you.
 At this point, you can request any final alterations or additions.

 6. Finalized Design Presentation